vectara/py-vectara-agentic/docs/usage.md

 - `main_llm_model_name` and `tool_llm_model_name`: agent model name for agent and tools (default depends on provider: OpenAI uses gpt-4.1, Gemini uses gemini-2.5-flash-lite).
 - `observer`: the observer type; should be `ARIZE_PHOENIX` or if undefined no observation framework will be used.
 - `endpoint_api_key`: a secret key if using the API endpoint option (defaults to `dev-api-key`)
-- `max_reasoning_steps`: the maximum number of reasoning steps (iterations for React and function calls for function calling agent, respectively). defaults to 50.

 By default, each of these parameters will be read from your environment, but you can also explicitly define them with the `AgentConfig` class.